Charles J. Guiteau: Early life and education

 In 1860, Guiteau inherited $1,000 from his grandfather and planned to attend the University of Michigan, but he failed the entrance examinations because of inadequate academic preparation.
 He crammed in French and algebra at Ann Arbor High School in Ann Arbor, Michigan, where he received numerous letters from his father that extolled the Oneida Community, the utopian religious sect in Oneida, New York, with which Guiteau's father had a close affiliation.
 In June 1860, Guiteau quit school and joined the Oneida Community.
 According to Brian Resnick of The Atlantic, the younger Guiteau "worshiped" the group's founder, John Humphrey Noyes, with Guiteau once writing that he had "perfect, entire and absolute confidence in [Noyes] in all things".

-Despite the free love aspect of the Oneida Community, Guiteau was generally rejected during his time there and his name was turned into a play on words to create the nickname "Charles Gitout".
+During the American Civil War, the Oneida Community was so remote that its male members were not required to register for the draft, so Guiteau was not conscripted, nor did he volunteer to enlist, despite being of military age.
+Despite the free love aspect of the Oneida Community, Guiteau was generally rejected during his time there and the women turned his name into a play on words to create the nickname "Charles Gitout".
 Guiteau left the community twice; the first time, he went to Hoboken, New Jersey, and attempted to start The Daily Theocrat, a newspaper based on the Oneida religion.
 This failed and Guiteau returned to Oneida, only to leave again and file lawsuits against Noyes, in which he demanded payment for the work he had supposedly performed on behalf of the Oneida Community.
 Guiteau's embarrassed father wrote letters in support of Noyes, who considered Guiteau irresponsible and insane.